-Alternatively, you could travel straight from Pelmadulla up to Delgas Handiya junction in Opanayake and turn right Galkanda Road.
+Alternatively, you could travel straight from Pelmadulla up to Delgas Handiya junction in Opanayake and turn right to Galkanda Road.
 The devalaya is found about 12.5 km down this road.
 This is shorter and faster than the Godakawela route.

 In the year 1452, during the Aluthnuwara Perahara, the residents of Kolonna Atakalan Dekorala along with the above mentioned two Brahmins went to the Aluthnuwara temple with their own offerings.
 When they reached the place, another group was residing in the street that used to be reserved for them.
 As there was no other street reserved for these people, they had to return with offerings according to the customs of that time.

-Returning to the other side of the Kahatapitiya river port along this route, they saw a flat area and a nearby canal filled with clean water, and stayed at this place for the night.
+Returning to the other side of the Kahatapitiya River Port along this route, they saw a flat area and a nearby canal filled with clean water and stayed at this place for the night.
 They cooked the food they had brought and spent the night there, and the two leading Brahmins kept the offerings which they carried in the middle of the flat land and till the night dawned and prayed to deity Kataragama about the unfortunate incident that had happened to them and prayed to send them a holy item for them to worship him freely.

 The next morning, leaving the offerings at the place the pilgrims left for their respective homes.
 The Brahmin couple came to Uraboda Kanda.
-Someone came to the Ramagiri Brahmin Rala in a dream and said to him that at a part of a holy ornament has appeared on the breadfruit tree near the path they had travelled and told him to take it and make offerings as they wished and disappeared.
+Someone came to the Ramagiri Brahmin Rala in a dream and said to him that a part of a holy ornament had appeared on the breadfruit tree near the path they had travelled and told him to take it and make offerings as they wished and disappeared.

 The next morning he woke up and told this incident to the Devagiri Brahmin Rala went on foot inspecting both sides of the road to find this place.
 At one point he heard a certain cowbird crying Udabako Udabako and when he looked up, saw a golden arrow embedded in a branch at the top of the breadfruit tree and immediately went to the base of the tree and started to pray.
 With the prayers, the golden arrow fell on the jata of Ramagiri Brahmanarala.
-These ornaments has been enshrined the present Ammaduwa Devalaya.
+These ornaments have been enshrined in the present Ammaduwa Devalaya.

 Various kings have offered manorial villages to this temple.
 A grant of a manorial by the Maha Adikaram of Kandy in 1780 has been preserved even today.